the1lab/1lab/src/Cat/Displayed/Cartesian/Weak.lagda.md

 ```

 A displayed category that has weak cartesian lifts for all morphisms
-in the base is called a "Prefibered Category".
+in the base is called a **prefibered category**.
 Notably, prefibered
 categories are fibred when weak cartesian morphisms are closed under
 composition.